wushuaibuaa/emacscompanywords/README.md

 ## Description
 A lisp file using company-mode to compelete english words.

-It defines a words constant lis by defconst.
+It defines a words constant list by 'defconst'.
 And define a company backend to compelete English words.
+It only using company mode.
+Do not require ispell or orther program.

 ## Useage